How to dress elegantly when you are young? – CDL#58

 You are used to wearing sneakers, with a rather round shape.

-You are about to purchase dress shoes, and it must be obvious that your shoes are elegant.
-So, you choose a very slender shape.
+You are about to buy some city shoes, and you have to show that they are elegant, your shoes.
+So, hop, you choose a very slender shape.

 Except no.

-The very pointed shoes that you may see many men wearing are often poorly balanced and harm the figure more than they serve it.
-I have already had the opportunity to raise the subject of “ the big feet effect ”.
+The very pointed shoes that you see many men wearing are often poorly balanced and do more harm than good to the figure.
+I have already had the opportunity to discuss the subject of " the big feet effect ".

 The alternative

-As with the previous point, the solution here lies in the right measure: favor a slightly slender shape, but not too much .
+As with the previous point, the solution here lies in the right measure of things: favor a shape that is a little slender, but not too much .

 3. Shirts with fancy details or floral patterns